|

 commercial remote area e-mail systems.
 Instead, these

-services normally aim to maximise profits through relatively
+services aim to maximise profits through relatively

 unsophisticated message handling, minimal development time